5+ Best PEO Companies of 2022 (List of Providers Ranked)

-Other PEO services offered are more for the benefit of the employer, and can include workers’ compensation support, workplace safety and OSHA compliance support (among related services), employee handbooks, training options in a wide array of fields, and even human resources support.
+Other PEO services offered are more for the benefit of the employer, and can include workers’ compensation support, workplace safety and OSHA compliance support (among related services), employee handbooks, employee training software in a wide array of fields, and even human resources support.
 Some additional benefits and services can cost extra, but you can make these decisions on a case-by-case basis with most PEOs.

 This is another question that is answered with “it depends”, although there will almost certainly be an online portal to work with and several means to contact your provider if you would rather directly speak to a human.
 How easy that is depends on the PEO, and there may or may not be a dedicated contact, but there will always be a way to get your questions answered or to have appropriate adjustments made.